-Of course.
-Volunteers and non volunteers should not be send to areas of high risk of disease and infection in a cupboard and with depressed immune systems.
-I’m happy when students tell me within days of knowing me.
-Jamaican students must be more reluctant…
+Sure, volunteers and non-volunteers should not be sent to areas of high risk of disease and infection with unnecessarily depressed immune systems.
+I like it when students trust me enough to tell me they are gay within days of knowing me.
+Jamaican students must be more reluctant.

 As I explain in Wild life, Jamaican gays suffer terrible attacks, including corrective rapes.
 People know I am part of a vigilante group that protects homosexuals.
 One day they will come for me for defending them, but I am willing to risk it.

-Repressed homosexuality in priests has been linked to abuse in religious schools in Spain, and a change.org campaign is now asking such crimes not to prescribe in a few years.
-By the time the kids leave school and come before a judge, it is often too late.
-People don’t understand why they cannot declare sooner.
+Repressed homosexuality in priests has been linked to abuse in religious schools in Spain, and a Change.org campaign is now asking for criminal liability not to expire after just a few years.
+By the time the kids leave school and can come before a judge, it is often too late.
+People don’t understand why they cannot testify sooner.

-Children subject to very serious abuse may be killed by the abusers in order to secure silence.
-To survive they must persuade their oppressor that they are harmless, accept the abuse and will keep quiet about it.
-They cannot give away signs of resentment, desire to fight back or call for help, and so, they have to go into a state of induced self-denial, including cases of dissociation where one side of the mind hides the information from the other side.
-This allow the child to show a good front, and smile at the oppressor, as if what happen was forgotten, accepted or unimportant.
+Children subject to very serious abuse may be killed by their abusers in order to secure their silence.
+To survive, they must persuade their oppressor that they are harmless, accept the abuse, and will keep quiet about it.
+They cannot give away signs of resentment, or a desire to fight back or call for help, and so they have to go into a state of induced self-denial, including cases of dissociation where one side of the mind hides the information from the other side.
+This allows the child to show a good front and smile at their oppressor, as if what happened was forgotten, accepted, or unimportant.
 They have to deceive themselves to deceive the abuser.
-If the abuser is a care giver (such as a tutor, who is both a teacher, a priest and somebody who acts as a father-surrogate) the amount of time required for the child to remember is much greater.
+If the abuser is a caregiver (such as a tutor, who is both a teacher, a priest and somebody who acts as a father-surrogate), the amount of time required for the child to remember is much greater.
 Typically, the closer the abuser to the abused, the more time is required.
-So if the crimes of caregivers prescribe faster than they can be prosecuted…
+So if the criminal liability of caregivers expires faster than the crimes can be prosecuted…

 «Abused children have to deceive themselves to deceive the abuser»

 It is practically like not prosecuting them at all.
-It makes sense not to destroy the life of a hardworking family man for a small theft he committed when young and unemployed (the argument for property crimes prescribing).
-But pedophilia and other sex crimes have a strong tendency to be repeated, particularly if the schools and churches hide them and the crimes prescribe.
+It makes sense not to destroy the life of a hardworking parent for a minor theft he committed when young and unemployed (the argument for property crimes having limited liability).
+But pedophilia and other sex crimes have a strong tendency to be repeated, particularly if the schools and churches hide them and criminal liability expires.

-They are likely to continue if all else does.
+They may well continue if all else does.
 The main religions are overwhelmingly patriarchal in logic and structure, which is why the Catholic church claims that celibacy does not contribute to priestly pedophilia, but homosexuality does.
 More priest homosexuality will show a greater percentage of molestation of boys over girls, rather than a change in molestation rates.
-But what can be more conducive to sex with children that a complete prohibition of sex with adults?
-And what could be more conducive to abusing boys that an all-male priesthood that presumably attracts men who like men?
+But what can be more conducive to sex with children than a complete prohibition of sex with adults?
+And what could be more conducive to abusing boys than an all-male priesthood that presumably attracts men who like men?

-We know from the army, or all-male expeditions, that young men deprived of women, and crammed together with other young men, will look at each other sexually more than otherwise.
-But how do you explain the prohibition to reproduce in some religions?
+Don’t we know from the army, and all-male expeditions, that young men deprived of women, and crammed together with other young men, will look at each other sexually more than they would otherwise?

-Having childless priests may reduce nepotism, but reduces catholic numbers, which they then hurry to pump up controlling women’s reproduction, and banning family planning and abortion even in cases of incest and rape.
+Hmmm… Having childless priests may reduce nepotism, but reduces catholic numbers, which they then hurry to pump up by controlling women’s reproduction and banning family planning and abortion even in cases of incest and rape.
 It is a bad system for everyone.

-«It is strange feminism should reject evolutionary biology, when we offer so much research they could use»
+«It is strange that feminists should reject evolutionary biology, when we offer so much research they could use»

-A typical image you may have of Spain is that of priests in golden robes speaking loudly from a pulpit about vanity, arrogance, wrath, violence, lasciviousness, or desire to covet a neighbor’s wife… to kneeling mothers and grandmas in black, whose problems are more likely to be low self-confidence, and having to invent headaches…
+A typical image you may associate with Spain is that of priests in golden robes speaking loudly from a pulpit about vanity, arrogance, wrath, violence, lasciviousness, and coveting one’s neighbor’s wife… to kneeling mothers and grandmothers in black, whose problems are more likely to be low self-confidence, having to invent headaches, etc.

-Clearly men are more likely to commit what Catholics deem deadly sins: it is men who have a 20 % inflated self-image, who wrongly think women fancy them, who have more anger management issues, who think repeatedly about sex, who are willing to have it with strangers, who are more likely to kill or rape…
+Clearly men are more likely to commit what Catholics deem deadly sins.
+It is men who have a 20% inflated self-image, who wrongly think women fancy them, who have more anger management issues, who think more about sex, who are willing to have it with strangers, and who are more likely to kill or rape.

-Women make great teachers, theologians, psychologists, social workers… Could they also make good (and safe) priests?
+Women make great teachers, theologians, psychologists, and social workers.
+Could they also make good (and safe) priests?

-Sure, women have the advantage of a larger corpus callosum and more symmetric brains… It is strange feminism should reject evolutionary biology, when we offer so much research they could use….
-Women perform well a pastoral roles and tend to study and understand human behavior well.
+Sure, women have the advantage of a larger corpus callosum and more symmetric brains.
+It is strange that feminists should reject evolutionary biology, when we offer so much research they could use.
+Women perform well in pastoral roles and tend to study and understand human behavior well.
 I often tell my students: «If you have been going out with your girlfriend for six months, and she does not know you better than you know yourself, you are going out with a slow woman!» [He laughs].